yash-not-bot22/talentflow/README.md

 ### Design Decisions

-**Feature-Based Architecture**: We organized code by features rather than file types to improve maintainability and team collaboration.
+**Feature-Based Architecture**: We organized code by features rather than file types to improve maintainability.
 Each feature contains its own components, hooks, and pages.

-**Client-Side Data Persistence**: Used Dexie (IndexedDB) instead of a traditional backend to create a fully functional demo without server dependencies.
+**Client-Side Data Persistence**: Used Dexie (IndexedDB) instead of a traditional backend (as described) to create a fully functional demo without server dependencies.
 This allows for immediate user interaction while maintaining data across sessions.

 **@dnd-kit for Drag & Drop**: Chosen for its accessibility features, TypeScript support, and modern approach to drag-and-drop interactions.
 Provides smooth animations and proper keyboard navigation.